Last Tango in Paris: Response in United States

 Many feminist film critics disliked the film.
 In a 1974 review in Jump Cut, E. Ann Kaplan criticized it for featuring "a one-sided relationship seen mostly through Paul's eyes."
 In Women and Their Sexuality in the New Film, (1974) one of the first explicitly feminist books on film, Joan Mellen complains about a similar issue, that Jeanne constantly gives way to Paul, "the man who is made more interesting in every way."
 However, a few did enjoy it, such as Molly Haskell, who responded to feminist criticism in From Reverence to Rape: The Treatment of Women in the Movies (1974) by noting that women more than men seemed to respond to the film, and that female sexual fantasies can include "rape, sadism, submission, liberation, and anonymous sex."

-The American critic Roger Ebert repeatedly described Kael's review as "the most famous movie review ever published", and he added the film to his "Great Movies" collection.
+The American critic Roger Ebert repeatedly described Kael's review as "the most famous movie review ever published", and he added the film to his Great Movies collection.
 American director Robert Altman expressed unqualified praise: "I walked out of the screening and said to myself, 'How dare I make another film?'
 My personal and artistic life will never be the same."

-Review aggregation website Rotten Tomatoes retrospectively collected 44 reviews and gave the film an approval rating of 82%, with an average rating of 7.8/10.
+Review aggregation website Rotten Tomatoes retrospectively collected 43 reviews and gave the film an approval rating of 81%, with an average rating of 8/10.
 The website's critical consensus reads, "Naturalistic but evocative, Last Tango in Paris is a vivid exploration of pain, love, and sex featuring a typically towering Marlon Brando performance."
+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 6 critics, indicating "generally favorable" reviews.

 In 2004, director Martin Scorsese compared this "towering Brando performance" to the actor's turn as Terry Malloy in On the Waterfront (1954) and noted that "[w]hen you watch his work in ...
 Last Tango in Paris, you're watching the purest poetry imaginable, in dynamic motion".